Athlon1600/imgur-random/README.md

 npx netlify deploy --site $NETLIFY_SITE_ID --auth $NETLIFY_AUTH_TOKEN --prod --dir=./public
 ```

-replace those two variables for `--site` and `--auth` with your site id and your token,
+replace those two variables for `--site` and `--auth` with your own site id and token,
-and run that command yourself.
+and then run that command yourself.

 ## To-Do List